TaggrNetwork/Taggr/docs/WHITEPAPER.md

 #### Neuron Decentralization

-Neuron's controller lacks a known secret key.
+The neuron is only controlled by $name's canister as the assigned neuron's controller lacks a known secret key.
-The main canister votes via the hot-key mechanism.
+The $name canister votes via the hot-key mechanism.
-The neuron doesn't follow anyone in neuron management.
 $name canister's `get_neuron_info` method confirms this:

     dfx canister --network ic call $canister_id get_neuron_info